 However, there’s no law that says you have to lower your calories while doing intermittent fasting.
 You can use your eating window to eat for muscle gain and use intermittent fasting to improve other things, like overeating at night.
 Or just to give your body a break from processing food.

 Could it be harder to eat enough to build muscle while fasting?
 Yes.
-But it’s not impossible with the right intermittent fasting protocol.
+But it’s not impossible with the right intermittent fasting schedule.

 Even if you’re not trying to pack muscle onto your frame, strength training has a lot of benefits.
 It can help you: